Pregnant South Shields student urges others to take up the Covid vaccine after getting her second jab

-Why a pregnant South Shields student urges others to take up the Covid vaccine after receiving her second jab
+Why a pregnant South Shields student is urging others to take up the Covid vaccine after receiving her second jab

 Student Brontë Bates fell pregnant earlier this year and never had any doubt about receiving a Covid-19 vaccine.